Where to Stay in Sacramento

 Insider tip: Consider visiting during the California State Fair (typically July) for a classic American fair experience, or explore the numerous local farmers' markets for fresh produce and artisanal goods.

-Safety in Sacramento
+Stay in Old Sacramento Waterfront

 ModerateSolo Female Travel